FedGT: Identification of Malicious Clients in Federated Learning with Secure Aggregation: Experiments

 For MNIST, we use the cross-entropy loss and stochastic gradient descent with a learning rate of $0.01$, batch size of $64$, and number of local epochs equal to $1$.
-For CIFAR-10, we use the cross-entropy loss and stochastic gradient descent with momentum and parameters taken from~\citet{McM17}: the learning rate is $0.05$, momentum is $0.9$, and the weight decay is $0.001$.
+For CIFAR-10, we use the cross-entropy loss and stochastic gradient descent with momentum and parameters taken from~\cite{McM17}: the learning rate is $0.05$, momentum is $0.9$, and the weight decay is $0.001$.
 Furthermore, the batch size is set to $128$ and the number of local epochs is set to $5$.
-The results presented are averaged over $100$ and $5$ runs for MNIST and CIFAR-10, respectively, and we discuss the statistical variations of the results in Appendix~\ref{sec:stats_variations}.
-For ISIC2019, we use the focal loss in~\citep{Lin2017focal} and stochastic gradient descent with a learning rate of $0.0005$, momentum of $0.9$, and weight decay equal to $0.0001$.
+For ISIC2019, we use the focal loss in~\cite{Lin2017focal} and stochastic gradient descent with a learning rate of $0.0005$, momentum of $0.9$, and weight decay equal to $0.0001$.
 The batch size equals $64$ and the number of local epochs is set to $1$.
-Furthermore, we use the same set of augmentations as in~\citep{Ogier2022flamby} to encourage generalization during the training.
+Furthermore, we use the same set of augmentations as in~\cite{Ogier2022flamby} to encourage generalization during the training.
+The results presented are averaged over $10$, $5$, and $3$ runs for MNIST, CIFAR-10, and ISIC2019, respectively.

+For the experiments over ISIC2019, due to the heterogeneous client data (see Appendix), the identities of the malicious clients, i.e., the realizations of vector $\bfd$, significantly impact the results.
+Therefore, for $\nm >0$, we run the experiments $3$ times with different realizations of $\bfd$ but the same client data distribution.
+In particular, we evaluate three different scenarios: i) the very heterogeneous clients (clients $4$ and $10$) are not malicious; ii) only one of them is malicious, and iii) both of them are malicious.

+{In our experiments, we use the test strategy outlined in Section~\ref{sec:TestDesign} within FedGT.
+In particular,} for the experiments over MNIST and CIFAR-10, we use $\silhouettethres = 0.6$ (see \eqref{eq:hatk}) and due to the heterogeneity of ISIC2019, we use $\silhouettethres = 0$, i.e., the clustering solution is decided solely from the Dunn index.

-We compare the performance of {\NAME} with three benchmarks: ``no defense'', ``oracle'' and RFA~\citep{Pillutla22}.
-The no defense benchmark corresponds to the case of plain {\FL} over all clients, i.e., disregarding some clients may be malicious, while the oracle assumes that the server knows the malicious clients and discards them.
+We show the performance of FedGT using both FedGT-$\nmest$ and FedGT-$\Delta$.
+We compare their performance to three benchmarks: ``no defense'', ``oracle'' and RFA~\cite{Pillutla22}.
+The no defense benchmark corresponds to plain {\FL} including all clients, i.e., disregarding some clients may be malicious, while the oracle is an ideal setting where the server knows the malicious clients and discards them.
 Note that RFA belongs to a short list of defense mechanisms that also provide privacy.